-This problem is especially seen with mac browsers such as Citiro browsers, Dolphin browsers and so on which automatically change the system settings.
+This problem is mainly seen with mac browsers such as Citiro browsers, Dolphin browsers, and so on, which automatically change the system settings.

-I have faced similar issues where the Chrome browser was launching at startup even when I don’t need it.
-Mac is supposed to be a productive workstation, and if apps keep on opening by themselves, it would be clutter and not to mention mental stress.
+I had faced similar issues where the Chrome browser launched at startup even when I didn’t need it.
+Mac is supposed to be a productive workstation, and if apps keep on opening by themselves, it would be cluttered, not to mention mental stress.

-So here is how you can easily stop browsers launching at startup on Mac —
+So here is how you can quickly stop browsers launching at startup on Mac —

 Remove Browser from Login Items

-The auto-launch settings in Mac decide whether an app will launch at startup or not.
-Sometimes these apps can be useful if they fulfill a specific purpose, such as opening a VPN service or setting up development software.
-But in none of the scenarios, you would need to have a browser app in the auto-launch settings.
+The auto-launch settings in Mac decide whether an app will launch at startup.
+Sometimes these apps can be helpful if they fulfill a specific purpose, such as opening a VPN service or setting up development software.
+But in none of the scenarios would you need to have a browser app in the auto-launch settings.

-Here are steps to stop browsers launching at Startup in Mac:
+Here are steps to stop browsers launching at Startup on Mac:

-- Launch System Preference… from the at top.
+- Launch System Preference… from Apple at the top.

-- Select Users & Groups from the System Preference window.
+- Select Users & Groups from the System Preferences window.

 - Choose your admin account and switch to the Login Items tab.

-This will the list of apps that will start automatically as soon as you log in to your Mac.
+This will be the list of apps that will start automatically once you log in to your Mac.

-- Select Chrome or any browser from the Items list.
+- Select Google Chrome or any browser from the Items list.

 - Click on the